Commonly Used Brand Name(s)NuvaRing

 It is very important that your doctor check your progress at regular annual visits to make sure this medicine is working properly and does not cause unwanted effects.
 Your doctor may also want to check your blood pressure while using this medicine.

 Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using this medicine, tell your doctor right away.
-You may start using this medicine 4 weeks after giving birth, if you are not breastfeeding.
+You may start using this medicine 4 weeks after giving birth and if you are not breastfeeding.

 Vaginal bleeding of various amounts may occur between your regular menstrual periods during the first 3 months of use.
 This is sometimes called spotting when lighter, or breakthrough bleeding when heavier.